Showing posts with label art critic. Show all posts

 couple of thousand rupees by a relatively new writer.
 But, I would suggest you invest more and have the text written by someone with more experience and better credentials.
 Remember, how I talked about adding value to your art, that’s one of the reasons you need to approach an appropriate writer who can take your art to another level.
 Believe me, there are writers who can add so much value to your art.

-I agree and therefore you may want to look for a sponsor.
 There are corporates and foundations that will sponsor the catalogue partly or wholly.
 You can also approach your old collectors and see if they would like to bear costs in exchange of an artwork.
 Your gallery may also be able to point you towards the right people willing to share costs in exchange for credits and adverts.

 You can also opt for fewer words to optimise writer's fees.